Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Introduction

 In addition to theoretical interest, this problem has critical relevance to indoor localization for next-generation emergency response networks, such as firefighting operations, disaster rescue, and active-shooter incidents \cite{duggal2023icc}.
 In such scenarios, precise localization of both first responders and at-risk individuals is vital for situational awareness and safety.
 Relying on pre-installed localization infrastructure (e.g., Wi-Fi access points or cellular base stations) is often impractical or unreliable during emergencies, when power failures, infrastructure damage, or dense building materials can lead to degraded signal coverage indoors.
 To address this, mobile anchors—such as UAVs — can be rapidly deployed around the affected building to provide ad hoc localization support \cite{harishion2023}.
-These systems operate in Outdoor-to-Indoor (O2I) environments where signal propagation is dominated by NLOS mechanisms, particularly diffraction from window edges rather than direct LOS paths \cite{duggal2025diffractionaidedwirelesspositioning}.
+These systems operate in O2I environments where signal propagation is dominated by NLOS mechanisms, particularly diffraction from window edges rather than direct LOS paths \cite{duggal2025diffractionaidedwirelesspositioning}.
 In general, diffraction has been shown to emerge due to bending around edges \cite{zhang2022time,pallaprolu2022wiffract,pallaprolu2025}.
 Designing optimal anchor deployments in such environments thus requires jointly accounting for anchor geometry, placement flexibility, and the physical signal propagation mechanisms in NLOS scenarios.
-Keeping in mind the limitations of prior art, our contributions are as follows: \begin{itemize} \item \textbf{A unified FIM framework for mixed LOS and NLOS scenarios:} We develop a unified FIM formulation for TOA-based localization in multipath environments where NLOS propagation arises from diffraction such as in O2I scenarios.
-The proposed framework integrates a distance-dependent path-loss model with a generalized diffraction path-length formulation, both designed to remain well behaved across LOS and NLOS conditions.
-This is particularly important since the anchor location can dictate LOS or NLOS.
+Motivated by these limitations, the main contributions of this paper are as follows: \begin{itemize} \item \textbf{Unified mixed LOS/NLOS FIM framework and general \((S_n,r_n)\) reformulation:} We develop a unified Fisher-information framework for TOA-based localization in mixed LOS/NLOS environments with diffraction-dominated O2I propagation.
+The framework combines a generalized path-length model with a continuous path-loss/SNR model that remains well behaved across the LOS/NLOS transition.
+This leads to a compact \((S_n,r_n)\)-based representation of the two-dimensional (2D) localization FIM.
+Although derived here for the proposed diffraction model, the reformulation is more general and applies to any 2D localization modality whose FIM can be written as a sum of weighted rank-one outer products of unit vectors.